"I'm strong to the finish, cause I eat my spinach..."

 Transfer the spinach to a colander and let the spinach drain over a bowl or in the sink.
 I'd use a large serving spoon to remove some of the liquid from the spinach but not too much.

-This way the spinach is much more manageable and I’m sauteing both the garlic and spinach at the same time.
+This way, the spinach is much more manageable, and I'm sauteing the garlic and spinach simultaneously.

 Season with salt and pepper and finish as described above.

-Either way works well and really just depends on what method you’re most comfortable with.
+Either way works well and depends on what method you're most comfortable with.

-Think of this recipe for sauteed spinach as a basic starter.
-It’s incredible just like this but you can play around, have some fun by adding some other ingredients to give it even more complexity.
+Think of this recipe for sautéed spinach as a basic starter.
+It's incredible just like this, but you can play around and have some fun by adding other ingredients to give it even more complexity.

-I mentioned how a squeeze fresh lemon on top when serving really pumps up the taste so now I’m thinking a little lemon zest added to the spinach would be a great addition.
+I mentioned how a squeeze of fresh lemon on top when serving pumps up the taste, so now I think adding a little lemon zest to the spinach would be a great addition.
 That takes me to the idea of trying the zest of other citrus fruits like grapefruit or orange.

-Want to give it a little heat, I might add some red pepper flakes or a dash or two or three of Sriracha Hot Chili sauce.
+Want to give it a little heat, I suggest adding some red pepper flakes or a dash or two or three of Sriracha Hot Chili sauce.

-Need some additional fat which provides even more flavor, you can always start by sauteing up a little bacon or pancetta if available.
+If you need some additional fat, which provides even more flavor, you can always start by sauteing up a little bacon or pancetta if available.
 You see bacon bits in spinach salads all the time so it must be a great pairing.

-So for a great side dish to almost any meal you put on the table, learn this technique for making saute spinach at home and keep trying different ingredients to come up with your own “family” recipe.
+So, for a great side dish to almost any meal you put on the table, learn this technique for making sauteed spinach at home and keep trying different ingredients to come up with your own "family" recipe.